whyer/Documently/README.md

  * Running a WPF, a iOS phone and console application side-by-side and having the system work as a whole.
  * Implement the indexing logic for the Document-part of the domain using SVMs.

+The above tasks are rather easy to accomplish, they just take a few hours worth of time - so if you feel up for learning the concepts of CQRS and Event Sourcing, feel free to have a go and send a pull-request!

 ## Getting started

 First, start the event-store and view-store - RavenDB.Server, in this case.
 It can be found in `src\vendor\RavenDB`.
 Once this is done, install [RabbitMQ](http://www.rabbitmq.com/download.html)